-Sophomores, juniors, and seniors in Christ College are also expected to enroll in the Christ College Symposium, a monthly lecture series featuring distinguished scholars from around the world in conversation with the Christ College community.
+Sophomores, juniors, and seniors in Christ College are also expected to enroll in the Christ College Symposium, a monthly lecture series featuring distinguished scholars in conversation with the Christ College community.

 Achieving intellectual independence

-During the third and fourth years in Christ College, students delve further into their interests, choosing from a variety of seminars that cover a wide range of topics.
-Students select research problems related to seminar topics and produce seminar papers; in one of these courses the student will request a course intensification and write a longer paper that is submitted as an honors thesis.
+During the third and fourth years in Christ College, students delve further into their academic interests, choosing from a variety of seminars that cover a wide range of topics.
+Students select research problems related to seminar topics and produce seminar papers.
 With permission, students may undertake independent research projects under the supervision of a faculty member.

 A capstone senior colloquium is among several courses that focus attention on the student, calling for integration of the knowledge and skills acquired during the college career and preparing the student for the journey ahead.